wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 13 And certain wise men were appointed by the people to bring these things into operation.

-14 So the people began to fortify themselves and entrench the high.places round about the city.
+14 So the people began to fortify themselves and entrench the high places round about the city.

-15 And when they went out in its defence , to build their strong holds and to raise up their battlements: lo ! the steam-boats of Fulton conveyed them thither , about a thousand at a time , even towards the heights of Brooklyn in the east , and the heights of Haerlem in the north.
+15 And when they went out in its defence , to build their strong holds and to raise up their battlements : lo ! the steam-boats of Fulton conveyed them thither , about a thousand at a time , even towards the heights of Brooklyn in the east , and the heights of Haerlem in the north.

-16 The young and the old , the rich and the poor went out together ; and took with them their bread and their wine ; and , cast up the earth for the defence of the place , freely , and without cost to the state.
+16 The young and the old , the rich and the poor went out together ; and took with them their bread and their wine ; and , cast up the earth for the defence of the place , freely , and without cost to the state.*

+* The services rendered on this occasion , by that respectable class of citizens , THE FIREMEN OF NEW-YORK , were particularly conspicuous.

-17 And when.they went into the boats to cross over the river , there was loud shouting hi the b6ats and on the shore.
+17 And when they went into the boats to cross over the river , there was loud shouting in the boats and on the shore.

 18 Moreover , as they passed along up the Hudson towards the heights of Haerlem , the fair daughters of Columbia , with hearts glowing with patriotism , waved their lily hands in token of applause.

 19 Likewise , bands of men came from the neighbourhood round about ; even from Newark , and Patterson , and Paules Hook , which lie in the state of New- Jersey.

-20 They had also captains appointed over their bands ; and Abraham and David were two among the captains.
+20 They had also captains appointed over their bands ; and Abraham and David were two among the captains.*

+* Major Godwin and Major Hunt.

 21 Now Abraham , with his band , came a great way , even from the town of Patterson , where the wonderful waterfalls pour headlong over the rocky mountains , reflecting in the sun a thousand brilliant rainbows.

-22 Thus for an hundred days did the people of New- York prepare themselves for danger , and cast up entrenchments for many furlongs round about the city ; so that the people of Britain were afraid to go against it.
+22 Thus for an hundred days did the people of New- York prepare themselves for danger , and cast up entrenchments for many furlongs round about the city ; so that the people of Britain were afraid to go against it.*

+* So great was the enthusiasm of the people in contributing their personal services to the erection of fortifications on the heights of Haerlem and Brooklyn , that scarcely could an individual be found in the populous city of New-York , from hoary age to tender youth , capable of using a mattock or a spade , who did not volunteer his services in this work of patriotism.
+Even the Ladies were conspicuous in aiding and cheering the labours of their Fathers , their Husbands , their Brothers , and their Children.
+Amongst others , the numerous societies of Freemasons joined in a body , and headed by their Grand-Master,** who was also Mayor of the city , proceeded to Brooklyn , and assisted very spiritedly in its defence.
+On this occasion an elderly gentleman , one of the order , who had two sons (his only children) in the service of his country , one of them highly distinguished during the war for his wounds and his bravery , sung the following stanzas , in his own character of Mason and Father , whilst the Lodges were at refreshment :

+I.

+Hail , Children of light ! whom the Charities send , Where the bloodhounds of Britain are shortly expected ;
+Who , your country , your wives , your firesides to defend ,
+  On the summit of Brooklyn have ramparts erected :
+    Firm and true to the trade ,
+    Continue your aid ,
+  Till the top-stone with shouting triumphant is laid :
+  The free and accepted will never despair ,
+  Led on by their worthy Grand Master and Mayor.

+II.

+For me , whose dismissal must shortly arrive ,
+  To Heav'n I prefer this my fervent petition :
+  " May I never America's freedom survive ,
+  " Nor behold her disgrac'd by a shameful submission :
+      " And , though righteously steel'd ,
+      " If at last she must yield ,
+    " May my sons do their duty , and die in the field : " But the free and accepted will never despair ,
+  Led on by their worthy Grand Master and Mayor.

+** Hon.
+De Witt Clinton , now governor of the state of New-York.

 23 Nevertheless the strong ships of war of Britain moved upon the waters of the ocean around the place in numbers , but they were afraid to approach the city ; for when they came nigh , the men of Columbia let the destroying engines loose upon them , even those that vomited forth whizzing balls , like shooting stars red from the fiery furnace.